vinaydhegde/testdriven-site/src/_posts/blog/2018-03-27-sending-confirmation-emails-with-flask-rq-ses.md

 Looking for some challenges?

 1. *Redis Queue*: Add RQ Dashboard, a web-based monitoring system for Redis Queue. *See [Asynchronous Tasks with Flask and Redis Queue](https://testdriven.io/asynchronous-tasks-with-flask-and-redis-queue) for more info.*
-1. *Email templates*: As mentioned, along with the plain-text email template, generate an HTML version of the confirmation email.
+1. *Email templates*: As mentioned, along with the plain-text email template, generate an HTML version of the confirmation email template.
 1. *Tools*: Don't like the tools we're using?
-Swamp out Redis Queue for Celery or SES for Mailgun.
+Swap out Redis Queue for Celery or SES for Mailgun.
 1. *End-to-end tests*: You could write a test that opens the browser, sends en email to a dummy email account, opens the inbox of the account, and then asserts that the clicking of the confirmation link works as expected.
 You could also bypass the logging in to the email account and simply programmatically access the account and assert that the email was delivered.
 1. *Re-send confirmation email*: Try incorporating functionality to re-send the confirmation email into this flow.
 1. *Password reset*: Along the same lines, try adding password reset via email into this flow.